-Once a disclosure is made to the Office of Sponsored Research, a meeting with the assigned officer is scheduled within 30 days.
+Once a disclosure is accepted by the Office of Innovation a preliminary assessment meeting with the assigned Technology Transfer Manager is scheduled within 60 days.
 At this meeting, you should provide all available, pertinent information on the invention, including competing technologies and commercial potential.

 Key evaluation criteria

 Three key criteria are considered in the evaluation process:

 - Commercial potential